warthmann/QTLseqr/README.md

      )

 #Filter SNPs based on user-specified thresholds.
-#Remove the GQ filter if GQ is not present in the FORMAT field of your file
+#Remove the GQ filter if GQ is not present in the FORMAT field of your VCF file
 df_filt <-
     filterSNPs(
         SNPset = df,